leftxs/vagrant.docker/docs/source/index.md

 ## Overview

-A debian based vagrant box for hosting docker with some custom settings
+A ubuntu based vagrant box for docker hosting/development with some custom settings

 ## Dependencies